lorenzophys/isops/README.md

 example/prod/api-key-secret.yaml::key [UNSAFE]
 ```

-Sometimes the list of secret is very long: you can enable a small summary at the end with th `--summary` option:
+Sometimes the list of secret is very long: you can enable a small summary at the end with the `--summary` option:

 ```console
 user@laptop:~$ isops example --config-regex "example/.sops/(.*).yaml$" --summary